jcaillon/valet/tests.d/1107-self-document/results.approved.md

 # We first sort using the first criteria (from smallest to biggest), then the second, etc.
 #
 # - $1: **array name** _as string_:
-#       the name of the array to sort (it is sorted in place)
+#       The name of the array to sort (it will be sorted in place).
 # - $@: **criteria array names** _as string_:
-#       the names of the arrays to use as criteria
+#       The names of the arrays to use as criteria.
+#       Each array must have the same size as the array to sort and contain only numbers.
 #
 # Returns:
 #